tomitan100/org.openhab.binding.bom/README.md

   </tr>
   <tr>
     <td>font-face</td>
     <td>The font face to use.
 Default is Arial.
-What fonts are available are system dependent.</td>
+Fonts availability is system dependent.</td>
   </tr>
   <tr>
     <td>font-size</td>